-- 1. The extent to which the helinoise boundary meets or exceeds the limits of acceptability of table 1 of NZS 6807:1994 Noise Management and Land Use Planning for Helicopter Landing Areas. - 2.
-The extent to which the airnoise boundary meets or exceeds the recommended noise control criteria of table 1 of NZS 6805:1992 Airport Noise Management and Land Use Planning. - 3.
-Whether the type and size of the facility to be provided gives rise to adverse visual, or amenity effects. - 4.
-Whether the noise impacts of the proposal can be adequately mitigated so as not to give rise to adverse aural and amenity effects. - 5.
+- The extent to which the helinoise boundary meets or exceeds the limits of acceptability of table 1 of NZS 6807:1994 Noise Management and Land Use Planning for Helicopter Landing Areas. - The extent to which the airnoise boundary meets or exceeds the recommended noise control criteria of table 1 of NZS 6805:1992 Airport Noise Management and Land Use Planning. - 3.
+Whether the type and size of the facility to be provided gives rise to adverse visual, or amenity effects.

+- 4. Whether the noise impacts of the proposal can be adequately mitigated so as not to give rise to adverse aural and amenity effects. - 5.
 The extent to which the frequency and timing of any use will give rise adverse effects. - 6.
-Whether the applicant proposes to undertake monitoring and regular noise audits.

-7. The extent to which the aircraft using the helipad or airstrip impacts on noise sensitive activities or facilities.
-8. The hours of operation of the helipad or airstrip.
+Whether the applicant proposes to undertake monitoring and regular noise audits. - 7.
+The extent to which the aircraft using the helipad or airstrip impacts on noise sensitive activities or facilities. - 8.
+The hours of operation of the helipad or airstrip. - 9.
+The tourism benefits that may accrue from the helipad or airstrip. - 10.
+The cumulative effects associated with airstrips and helipads.

 Note: The council intends to investigate identifying a specific helipad site on Rakino.
 A time limit should therefore be considered for any resource consent that may be granted for a helipad on Rakino where this occurs prior to the council identifying a specific site.